mongodb/docs-realm/source/includes/rql.rst

 :manual:`UUIDs </reference/method/UUID/>`.
 These data types are often used as primary keys.

-To query with ObjectIDs, cast a string representation of the ObjectID you're evaluating in ``oid(<ObjectID String>)``.
+To query with ObjectIDs, put a string representation of the ObjectID you're evaluating in ``oid(<ObjectID String>)``.

 .. code-block:: js